UserGGiorgi/Create-table-of-records-reflection/README.md

 Beginner level tasks for practicing reflection.

-Estimated time to complete the task - 2.5 h.
+Estimated time to complete the task - 3h.

 The task requires .NET 8 SDK installed.